 Use this setting only when your input is progressive segmented frame (PsF).
 MediaConvert automatically detects progressive and interlaced inputs.
 But it doesn't detect PsF.
 When your input is PsF, set Scan type to PsF for better preservation of quality when you do deinterlacing and frame rate conversion.

-For MediaConvert console and API procedures for setting up a job to convert a video to or from telecine, see Converting scan type.
+For MediaConvert console and API procedures for setting up a job to convert a video to or from telecine, see Configuring scan type conversion.